vpc-ccg/sedef/README.md

 ### Manual transmission

-First make sure to index the file:
+First make sure to index the genome:

 ```bash
 samtools faidx hg19.fa
 ```

-Then run the `sedef-search` in parallel (in this example, we use GNU parallel) to get the initial SD seeds:
+Then run the `sedef-search` in parallel (in this example, we will use GNU parallel) to get the initial seeds:
 ```bash
 mkdir -p out # For the output
 mkdir -p out/log # For the logs